ricardoasmarques/ceph-dev-docker/README.md

 Lets walk through some of the flags from the above command:
 - `-d`: runs the container shell in detach mode
- - `~/.ccache`: the directory where ccache will store its data
+ - `<pathToCCacheDir>`: the directory where ccache will store its data
  - `--name`: custom name for the container, this can be used for managing the container
  - `--hostname`: custom hostname for the docker container, it helps to